meispi/s3prefix/README.md

 ```
 go install github.com/meispi/s3prefix@latest
 ```
-Create a directory `.config` on your root (or home) directory and copy the file `common_bucket_prefixes.txt` in that directory.
+Create a directory `.config` on your home directory and copy the file `common_bucket_prefixes.txt` in that directory.

-Go to your root directory:
+Go to your home directory:
 ```
 cd
 ```